-avana ble to CMS upon request through the Medicaid agency or the operating agency (if applicable).
-Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the seclus ion and ensuring that state safeguards concerning their use are followed and how such oversight condu cted and its frequency: condu condu a.
+rning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced a ble to CMS upon request through the Medicaid agency or the operating agency (if applicable). seclus Oversight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing the sion and ensuring that state safeguards concerning their use are followed and how such oversight seclus a.
 Applicability.
 Select one: